 libefi is probably returning bad information to both format(1) and libzfs.

-Updated by Albert Lee over 7 years ago
+Updated by Albert Lee about 11 years ago

 If you need to import a FreeBSD ZFS pool, do not follow the advice in the first comment.
 Do: